It's a good day to be an Alight Inc. (ALIT) shareholder - The Dwinnex

 Earnings Estimates

-There are 4 different market analysts currently analyzing its stock.
+As of right now, 4 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0.06 for the current quarter, with a high estimate of $0.11 and a low estimate of -$0.05, while EPS last year was $0.18.
 The consensus estimate for the next quarter is $0.23, with high estimates of $0.27 and low estimates of $0.21.

 Analysts are recommending an EPS of between $0.59 and $0.23 for the fiscal current year, implying an average EPS of $0.49.
 EPS for the following year is $0.68, with 4 analysts recommending between $0.74 and $0.63.